ericasimon16/woodwell_internship/archive/README.md

 # Archive
-This directory contains an archive notebooks that were useful to get a better understanding of certain project goals, but were not ultimately useful in the final project workflow.
+This directory contains an archive of notebooks that were useful to get a better understanding of certain project goals, but were not ultimately useful in the final project workflow.